Carotti/vis-tally/doc.md

 Since `B`, `BL`, `EQU`, `DCB`, `DCD`, `SPACE` and `FILL` all require a label of some sort which may not necessarily be known, both `MISC` instructions and `BRANCH` instructions have a `resolve` function which can resolve these labels against a currently known symbol table.
 In the caseof `EQU`, `DCB`, `DCD`, `SPACE` and `FILL`, these may also be expressions which are also evaluated in `resolve`. `B` and `BL` simply match the labels which they branch to.
 This means that these instructions only have to be parsed once, but there will be a seperate symbol resolution phase, the semantics of which are undecided at present (multi-pass or dependency detection!?).
 This means the flow for using this module is `parse` -> `resolve` -> `execute`.
 Trying to execute any `MISC` instruction which hasn't been resolved currently causes a failure, so it is important to do `resolution` and check that it has occured correctly on an instruction before executing it.

 ## Expressions

+Anywhere where there is a mathematical expression, as in visUAL it is supported.

 The `Expression` module can be used to match epxressions and parse them into the `Expression` AST for later execution.
 This is tested in `ExpressionTest` and tests a number of literals in varying generated formats given in `TestFormat`.
 This allows for randomly generating a literal and its format.
 A number of other tests ensure operator precedence is correct, bracketing works correctly as well as a few unit tests for sanity.
 This module should be reasonably standalone and rightly so, since it is potentially used by a number of classes of instructions.